tkleykamp/DataOps/README.md

 * Frequent, face-to-face communication is a requirement

 * Deliver simple, incremental insight – Don’t set out to develop a dashboard or reproduce a report.
-Answer simple questions first, then  build on those. i.e How many inspections to we have this week?
+Answer simple questions first, then  build on those. i.e How many inspections have been scheduled this week?
 What are the most common violations?

-* Use existing tools first – There’s no need to purchase software/special tools until you’ve determined how they add value to your data  analytics process
+* Use existing tools first – There’s no need to purchase additional software or special tools until you’ve determined how they add value to your data analytics process

 * Frequent reflection and feedback, to all team members’ is critical.
 Be positive when things go well, be constructive when things need improvement